 You can bring those shoot ‘em up games to life at iCombat.
 It’s a tactical laser game designed for adults – you’ll be using an infra-red M4 gun that’s the same size, weight and shape as the real thing as you set off on a mission with your mates.
 So get everyone together for a fantastic day out, get the most kills and then brag about it all night.

 iCombat, 164 Armley Rd, Leeds, West Yorkshire, LS12 2TY.

 Workshop is not your normal cafe.
 Head up the counter for a quality brew and a slice of cake, then take it to one of their sewing machines, where you can get to work on your next creation.
-They have six machines, two overlockers and an iron for you to use.
+They have several machines, overlockers and irons for you to use or you can bring your own.
 If you know what you’re doing, just phone ahead and get to it, but if you’re a newbie, they host regular classes and meet-ups too.